Coalition to end Direct Provision in Ireland launched by leading not-for-profit groups

 The coalition, named STAD (Standing Against Direct Provision), will work together to ensure that the government fulfills its commitment to ending Direct Provision by 2024

-A coalition to end Direct Provision in Ireland has been launched today, Wednesday January 26, by leading not-for-profit organisations.
+A coalition to end Direct Provision in Ireland has been launched this week, Wednesday January 26, by leading not-for-profit organisations.

 The coalition, named STAD (Standing Against Direct Provision), will work together to ensure that the government fulfills its commitment to ending Direct Provision by 2024, and replacing it with an alternative that is fully compliant with human rights standards.